THOMASELOVE/431-classes-2024/movies/README.md

 ## Breakout Session 2

 - Here's our [second breakout activity](breakout2.md), which we will go through in Class 11 (2024-10-01) or Class 12 (2024-10-03).
 It uses the `movies_2024-10-01` version of the data.
 - One result of this activity is a new movies list, with several useful added variables.
-This version is called `movies_2024-10-15` and is found in our Shared Google Drive folder.
-An Excel version is also available here.
+    - This version is called `movies_2024-10-15` and is found in our Shared Google Drive folder.
+    - An Excel version of the 2024-10-15 data [is available here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/movies/movies_2024-10-15.xlsx), too.